dcos/cosmos/README.md

 1. `com.mesosphere.cosmos.boot` - If `true` or defined the integration tests will automatically execute the Cosmos defined in this repository.
 If `false` then the integration tests will not execute a Cosmos.
-1. `com.mesosphere.cosmos.test.CosmosIntegrationTestClient.CosmosClient` - This property is not
+1. `com.mesosphere.cosmos.test.CosmosIntegrationTestClient.CosmosClient.uri` - This property is not
 required.
 If set to a URL, it will override the default value.
 The integration test assume that the Cosmos describe in this system property is configure to control the same cluster describe in `com.mesosphere.cosmos.dcosUri`